Conferencing 101: All the Tips

 - Surviving and Thriving at Professional Conferences (for the most info, listen to or watch the linked webcast!)

 - How to Be Awesome at Going to Library Conferences

-- Attendance Advice and Making the Most of It
+- Attendance Advice

 - Hack Library School has a lot of posts about conferences, and they are organized either with tags or by category.
 The content is slightly different, so look at both.

 - How to Drink with Your Coworkers (because: reality)